-Neither Agree nor Strongly Disagree Strongly Agree (5) Agree (4) (3) Disagree (2) Disagree (1) The Applicant's Academic Training and Effectiveness of Instructional Techniques and/or Educational Resource Management are exceptionally good.
+Strongly Agree (5) Agree (4) Neither Agree nor Disagree (3) Disagree (2) Strongly Disagree (1) The Applicant's Academic Training and Effectiveness of Instructional Techniques and/or Educational Resource Management are exceptionally good.
 The Applicant's Research, Publications, and Professional Activities are exceptionally good.
 The Applicant's Service to the University, Library, Students and non-Library Faculty and/or Community Involvement are exceptionally good.
 The Applicant clearly deserves promotion to the next academic rank.